HCPSS/school-messenger-help/_posts/2014-02-17-quickly-send.markdown

 ![message options](/school-messenger-help/images/options.png)

 If you ever want to re-use a message later on, check off the "save message content" option.
-You'll be prompted to give it a descriptive title, and it can be accessed later on.
-View our documentation <a href="/school-messenger-help/2014/02/17/creating-draft-message.html#saved-messages">on accessing saved messages.</a>
+You'll be prompted to give it a descriptive title, and it can be accessed after you've sent the message.
+View the documentation <a href="/school-messenger-help/2014/02/17/creating-draft-message.html#saved-messages">on accessing messages you've saved for later.</a>

 Select the "send now" button to send out the message.
 There's also a scheduling feature if you'd like a message to go out on a particular date and time.
+From the home screen, this scheduled message can be cancelled if needed.

 ![send now](/school-messenger-help/images/send.png)